spiral-software/fftx/README.md

 ### 3. Generate library source code.

 **FFTX** builds libraries of transforms for a set of different sizes.
 The library source code is generated from **SPIRAL** script specifications, and may be created before building **FFTX** itself.
-If the sizes are pre-built the code will be added to libraries of pre-defined fixed size.
+If the sizes are pre-built the code will be added to libraries (the pre-defined fixed-size libraries).
 Alternatively, sizes not defined can have the code generated and compiled at run-time (RTC).

 Before creating the library source code consider if you will be running on CPU only, or also utilizing a GPU.
 If you create all the source code